 Only one pet store in town existed when I was a kid.
-A mediaeval place called Jerry’s Pets–where I purchased many a scrawny newt and lanky salamander.
-An anathema to modern pet lovers, it was unsanitary, foul smelling and inhabited solely by animals of increasing decrepitude and disease.
-Remarkably, Jerry’s Pets had a monopoly on the industry until I reached highschool, when overnight the city seemed populated by competitors.
+A medieval place called Jerry’s Pets–where I purchased many a scrawny newt and lanky salamander.
+An anathema to modern pet lovers, it was unsanitary, foul-smelling and inhabited solely by animals of increasing decrepitude and disease.
+Remarkably, Jerry’s Pets had a monopoly on the industry until I reached high school, when overnight the city seemed populated by competitors.
 Only one out of the almost ten stores was tolerable, the rest were regrettably Jerry’s clones.

 The arrival of the pet superstores quickly changed that.
 This year Jerry’s Pets and the last of its former rivals closed due to the opening of a second pet superstore (Pet’smart).
 While I believe that big business wrecks local enterprise, and that only a devoted hobbyist can manage a superlative pet business, I’ll invariably frequent any clean, modern store with healthy stock.

 Despite my preoccupation with the parameters of fish selection, beholding acres of colorful and vigorous fish restored my childlike wonder.
 Welcome to our new danios, gouramis, and rainbowfish!